Facebook is a wonderful venue for sharing information, photos and fun with friends, but unfortunately it is also a haven for scammers.

 1 – Go to the Timeline page of the fake Facebook account.

-3 – Click Submit a Report.
+3 – Click Report this account.

 4 – Select Report XXXXX’s account.

-5 – Click the Confirm button.
+5 – Click the Continue button.

 You have just reported the fake account to Facebook, and they do take action.
 But they’ll take action faster if several people report the account instead of just you.
 I recommend letting the friend who had his/her account copied know about it ASAP so he/she can report the fake account too.
 Then ask all of your friend’s friends to do the same.
 If Facebook receives several reports about the same fake account, they usually investigate and shut it down fairly quickly.